-Article 410 - THE FIGURES
+THE FIGURES:

+The figures asked in Dressage tests are the Volte, the half Volte, the Serpentine and the Figure of eight.
 Figures with one (1), two (2) or three (3) loops on the long side or either side of the centre line are called shallow loops.
 Shallow loops leave/join and cross the lines diagonally, unlike Serpentines which must cross the lines at ninety degrees (90°).